 The least skilled laborers earn 30 gold coins in three years.
 An adventurer would need to work for royalty to earn 30 gold coins for one assignment.

 The items that can be purchased in this price range are rare and too expensive for almost all people.
-Goods at this price range include a kilogram of silk, a common family's annual food budget, a warhorse, a war chariot, a two-handed sword, a suit of chain mail or scale armor, or a craftsman's house.
+Goods at this price range include a kilogram of silk, a common family's annual food budget, a warhorse, a war chariot, a two-handed sword, a brigandine tunic, a suit of lamellar armor, or a craftsman's house.
 Emerald cabochons cost 30 gold coins for a nice 24-carat stone.
 A year's stay (board, instruction, and clothing) at a university costs 30 gold coins.

 Impact Seven items cost about 3,200 silver coins, which is also 80 gold coins.

 The least skilled laborers earn 80 gold coins in eight years.
 An adventurer would need to be a royal's right-hand agent to earn 80 gold coins for one assignment.